tsotnebukiya/habitsapp/memory-bank/activeContext.md

 ## Current Focus

-We are focusing on implementing the Achievement Display UI components.
-We've made significant progress with the addition of modal components and the achievement display system.
+We are focusing on implementing the Achievement Display UI components and the Notification System after completing calendar optimizations.

 ### Achievement UI Implementation Progress